-Today shots of an attractive summer flower, Jerusalem artichoke - Helianthus tuberosus in reflected ultraviolet photography using my "work horse" UV filter, the Baader-U filter as well as in simulated bee vision using my proprietary XBV filter.
-Lens was my CERCO 94mm quartz flourite lens.
+Today shots of a lesser known "UV-flower" Jerusalem artichoke - Helianthus tuberosus in reflected ultraviolet photography and simulated bee and butterfly vision.
+All shots were done at f5.6 in reflected ultraviolet photography using my "work horse" UV filter, the Baader-U filter, as well as my XBV filters for simulated bee and butterfly vision.
+Lens was a UV-Nikkor 105mm quartz fluorite lens.
 Light source was sunlight.
-All shots were done at about f5.6.

 [click on image to see a larger one]

-This attractive flower has a specific UV "bulls eye" pattern, its petals and its center are UV dark, invisible to us humans and the flower outer petals are UV bright (around 365nm), and all this gets nicely visible, also in simulated bee vision.
+This attractive flower has a specific UV "bulls eye" pattern, its petals and its center are UV dark, the flower outer petals are UV bright (around 365nm), all invisible to us humans and all this gets nicely visible, also in simulated bee and butterfly vision.

-I have previously written about that flower HERE
+I have written about that flower before HERE

 Stay tuned, more will follow on that fascinating subject...